napframework/nap-docs/app/manual/01_gettingstarted.md

 #### Bind Texture {#bind_cube_texture}

-Right-click on `Samplers` in the inspector panel and add a `nap::Sampler2D`.
-Change the `Name` of the new sampler to *inTexture*.
+Right-click on `Samplers` in the inspector panel and add a `nap::Sampler2D` to it.
+From the popup menu, choose `inTexture` and expand the newly inserted item.
 Now click on the icon next to `Texture` and select the `CubeTexture` in the popup.

-You just set the (default) texture of the cube to `CubeTexture` by creating a binding in the material that targets the `inTexture` sampler in the shader:
+By doing this, you set the default texture of the cube to `CubeTexture` by creating a binding in the material that targets the `inTexture` sampler in the shader.

 ~~~{cpp}
 // unfiorm sampler inputs